suttacentral/bilara-data/README.md

 # bilara-data

-This repository contains the published and unpublished translations, root texts and other data from the Bilara translation app.
+This repository contains the published and unpublished translations, root texts, and other data from the Bilara translation app.

 The **published** branch is the main branch and contains finished translations and other texts which can considered to be proofed.

-In software terms it can be considered to be "stable".
+In software terms it can be considered to be “stable”.

 The **unpublished** branch contains translations which are still in progress.

-In software terms it can be considered to be the "develop" branch.
+In software terms it can be considered to be the “develop” branch.
 There should be no data integrity issues but there are no guarantee about the content.

 ## Warning